 Operative treatment is indicated when the natural history of surgically treated lesions is better than the natural history for non-operatively treated lesions.
-All patients being considered for surgical intervention should first undergo a comprehensive neuro-musculoskeletal examination to identify mechanical pain generators that may respond to non-surgical techniques or may be refractory to surgical intervention (Donelson, 2012; Wetzel et al, Skytte, 2005).
-Patients who demonstrate centralization on directional preference testing may not need surgery when treated with directional preference neuromuscular educations (May, 2012).
+All patients being considered for surgical intervention should first undergo a comprehensive neuro-musculoskeletal examination to identify mechanical pain generators that may respond to non-surgical techniques or may be refractory to surgical intervention.
+Patients who demonstrate centralization on directional preference testing may not need surgery when treated with directional preference neuromuscular educations.
 Refer to F.12.f.
 Therapeutic Exercise.